adeveloperdiary/DeepLearning_MiniProjects/ResNet/readme.md

 ![Identity Mappings](img/identity_mapping.png)

-## Training
+## Training & Result

+### Experiment 1
-In order to save time on training, a smaller variant of ResNet, with 26 Convolution/FC layer has been used.
+Trained a smaller variant of ResNet, with 26 Convolution/FC layer has been used.
 The config of the layers looks like below, where the first value of each tuple indicates the output filter/kernel size and the 2nd value is the number of time that specific resnet module needs to be replicated.